cooklang/cooklang-app-android/README.md

 * Create shopping lists grouped by store department.
 * Organise your recipes in your way: we support folders and symlinks.
 * Export and share shopping lists with other people.
-* Own your data forever.
-No account is required.